 This print-friendly algorithm poster provides information on how to identify a potential stroke and activate the acute stroke pathway through to treatment for AIS.

-Go to Downloads section below.
+See Downloads below.

 Guideline for parents, carers and families of children and young people affected by stroke